 When it comes to producing a presentation, Venngage is in the same boat as Canva.
 You can use both to generate a presentation, but they aren’t ideal and don’t include as many capabilities as a presentation program designed for creating slideshows.

-SlideBean can be used as a replacement to PowerPoint for personal and business use whether you’re a solo designer or have a lot on your plate and need to focus on the presentation.
+SlideBean can be used as a replacement for PowerPoint for personal and business use whether you’re a solo designer or have a lot on your plate and need to focus on the presentation.
 Upload your material, and it will be converted into stunningly designed slides automatically.
 A nicely put-together presentation that looks professional in a short amount of time results as a consequence of this.

-9. Pitch Deck
+11. Pitch Deck

 One downside is that there aren’t many templates available, so creating one from scratch might take some time because each slide needs different content instead of copying one design onto another layout similar to MS PowerPoint.
 However, all other functionalities work smoothly, and the application is still very useful for creating pitch decks, whether a sales or business presentation.

-Visme is another online presentation tool that can be used as an alternative to MS Powerpoint.
+Visme is another online presentation tool that can be used as an alternative to MS PowerPoint.
 It works similarly in terms of the user interface and features.
 Still, it also has some additional functionality, so you won’t feel like you’re missing out on any important aspects if you choose this instead.